-A: Early in my homeschool experience I was told to teach every child like an only child.
-Great advice and it worked well while I had one child.
+A: Early in my homeschool experience, I was told to teach every child like an only child.
+It was great advice, and it worked well while I had one child.
 He was a hands-on learner (kinesthetic) and he wanted to do everything the fun way.
-So I developed a curriculum full of creative projects and games.
+So, I developed a curriculum full of creative projects and games.
 My second child entered our school with a whole different outlook.
 He was an audio learner (preferred to learn with words).
 He wanted information and needed to do things “per instruction.”
 It was soon evident that fact-based materials would need to be added to our programming.
 The following year my daughter joined our classes.
-She is a visual learner and her love for imagery and great literature was a welcome addition to our families learning experience.
+She is a visual learner and her love for imagery and great literature was a welcome addition to our family’s learning experience.
 School went well but I didn’t see the retention that I had hoped for until I added a final step, “teaching back.”
 It is through teaching that we receive the full benefit of our education and each of my children loved being the teacher.

 Reference: “Different Children, Different Needs; the Art of Adjustable Parenting” by Dr. Charles G. Boehi and Dr. Robert Rohm

 A: “Four Step Education” is a method that teaches to all the learning styles and can be taught on a multi-level basis.
 The four steps are: get their INTEREST, INFORM them, INTEGRATE the subjects, and then allow your student to INNOVATE and include their own creativity by “teaching back” all they have learned.
 It was originally presented by Augustine in the 4th century.